hilldean09/cqs_o_nan_algothon_2026/README.md

 # CQS O(NaN) Algothon 2026
-Our team's submission for the 2026 Algothon, an algorithmic trading competition run by the UNSW Fintech Society and Susquehanna.
+Our team's submission for the 2026 Algothon, an algorithmic trading competition run by the UNSW Fintech Society and Susquehanna where we placed 74th of 394 teams.

 # About Us
 Our team is "CQS O(NaN)" and consists of four members of the Curtin Quant Society (CQS) committee.